I’m new to The Yoga Harbor!

 Your First Class

 Bring a bottle to refill at our water station.
 Bring a yoga mat.
-If you don”t have one, we supply 3 complimentary mat uses.
-After 3 uses, mat rental is $2.
+If you don’t have one, supply rental mats for a $1 donation.
+100% of donation proceeds go to Prison Yoga Project.

 We’re not huge fans of rules, so we only have a few.
 Take off your shoes when you come in, try to be kind, and ask questions when you have them.